tytydraco/yessleep/out/Someone_keeps_leaving_letters_on_my_door.md

-I opened the letter up to see the very well made handwritten letter, or I guess in this instance a note was more appropriate.“Welcome to the neighborhood.”That was all it said, confused.
-I turned the piece of paper around to see if there was anything else on it but no, that was all.With the letter still in hand I walked into the house and called out “Hey Honey?
+I opened the letter up to see the very well made handwritten letter, or I guess in this instance a note was more appropriate.“Welcome to the neighborhood. ”That was all it said, confused.
+I turned the piece of paper around to see if there was anything else on it but no, that was all.
+With the letter still in hand I walked into the house and called out “Hey Honey?
 Anyone come by today?”